Pillar One: Word

 Pillar Three: World

-A radical commitment to boldly proclaim the gospel beginning in Lexington and extending to the ends of the earth.
+A radical commitment to boldly proclaim the gospel beginning in Richmond and extending to the ends of the earth.

 The key words in this statement are “radical” and “bold”.
 We believe that God saves us and fills us with His Spirit for the purpose of being witnesses to Christ at home and around the world, no matter the cost to us (Acts 1:8).
 We are deeply troubled by the fact that much of what passes in the name of evangelism today is less than the biblical gospel presented in a straightforward way.